ekov1/Telerik-Academy-Alpha/Module 1/Arrays/Merge sort/README.md

+# Merge sort

+## Description
+Write a program that sorts an array of integers using the [Merge sort](http://en.wikipedia.org/wiki/Merge_sort) algorithm.

 ## Input
 - On the first line you will receive the number **N**
 - On the next **N** lines the numbers of the array will be given